FedericoPozzoli/bahamas/paper/paper.md

   - `--sources sources.yaml`: Defines the sources to be injected and/or recovered.
 This includes the true physical parameters of the sources as well as the prior ranges used for inference.

 The data consist of two datastreams—the A and E channels—which are specific combinations of Time-Delay Interferometry (TDI) variables [@Tinto:2021].
 In `bahamas`, data are generated in the frequency domain, chunk by chunk.
 The duration of each chunk—and consequently the frequency resolution—can be configured via config.yaml.
 However, we recommend not using time lengths shorter than $10^4 \mathrm{s}$, which corresponds to a frequency resolution of approximately $\Delta f \sim 0.1 \mathrm{mHz}$, below which the characterization of LISA instrumental noise is not guaranteed.
-The instrumental noise model is defined by a two-parameter template that characterizes the amplitudes of LISA's two primary noise components: the Test Mass (TM) noise and the Optical Metrology System (OMS) noise, both of which follow predefined spectral shapes [@LISA:2017].
+The noise model is defined by a two-parameter template that characterizes the amplitudes of  two primary instrumental noise  sources: the Test Mass (TM) noise and the Optical Metrology System (OMS) noise, both of which follow predefined spectral shapes [@LISA:2017].

 The algorithm also allows for the analysis of stationary, isotropic, and Gaussian stochastic process (e.g., a signal characterized by a power-law power spectral density), enabling the evaluation of the impact of multiple overlapping sources.